 Prior to your European River Cruise, join us on an optional pre-trip extension to one of Europe's most charming cities: Bruges.
 Located in the northern part of Belgium, Bruges is said to be one of the most well-preserved cities in Europe—however the city has gone through many renovations in order to keep its medieval architecture intact.
 As you stroll through the bustling streets, you'll encounter its busy market squares, cozy homes, and circle of canals.
-During your extension, you'll explore this former capital, as well as enjoy included tours of Ghent, Belgium and Delft, the Netherlands, along with a full-day optional tour of the lovely old city of Brussels.
+During your extension, you'll explore this former capital, as well as enjoy included tours of Ghent, Belgium and Delft, the Netherlands, along with an optional tour to the Flanders Field museum.

 - It's Included:

 - Accommodations: 3 nights in Bruges at the First-Class NH Bruges or similar

 - 3 meals: 3 breakfasts